zingolabs/zaino/README.md

 # Zingo-Indexer
-A rust implemented, nym enhanced, lightwalletd for Zcash.
+A rust implemented, nym enhanced, indexer for Zcash.

 A note to developers/consumers/contributers: The end goal is not an exact one-to-one port of all existing lwd functionaliy.
 We currently plan to hold the Service and Darkside RPC implementations, along with a Nym counterpart to the service RPCs for sending and recieving currency over the Nym Mixnet.

+The zingo-indexer is intended to provide all necessary funtionality for clients, including "standalone" (formerly "light") clients/wallets and integrated (formerly "full") client/wallets.

 # Security Vulnerability Disclosure
 If you believe you have discovered a security issue, please contact us at: